-Clovis Transit completed a successful implementation of new transit dispatching software in August 2014.
+Clovis Transit completed a successful implementation of new transit dispatching software in

+August 2014.
 The system automates all dispatching, routing and scheduling functions as well as creates reports regarding ridership, fares, and operating costs.
 Drivers use a tablet for their manifest and trip reporting.
-Applications for the software have been expanded so that passengers may now pre-pay for trips, eliminating the need to carry a pass or cash.
 The software has also allowed for the ability to revise the no-show policy to be a percentage of the planned trips instead of a quantity of trips per month.
+Additionally, trips can be booked through the city's web-based app, Go Clovis.

-9. Vehicle Profile
+9. Vehicle Fleet

-Roundup operates with seventeen (14) lift-equipped mid-size buses and six (6) wheelchair accessible mini-vans.
+Roundup operates with seventeen (17) lift-equipped mid-size buses and six (6) wheelchair accessible mini-vans.